 These are governed by statute and DSFB membership, representation and governance procedures are set out in Part 3 and Schedule 2 of the Salmon and Freshwater Fisheries (Consolidation) (Scotland) Act 2003, as amended by the Aquaculture and Fisheries (Scotland) Act 2013.
 The code is not a substitute for the Act, and any points of detail should be referenced with the Acts.
-A copy of the 2003 Act may be viewed HERE, and a guide to the provisions in the Act may be viewed HERE.
+A copy of the 2003 Act as amended may be viewed online.
 The actions in this section are a combination of 1) legal requirements and 2) recommendations for good practice (not strictly specified in the legislation) - these are respectively made clear by 1) statutory provision and 2) advisory guidance.
+A short checklist is available for ensuring you are compliant with the good governance legal requirements.